Scan time: 2-3 minutes / Read time: 3-5 minutes

 Renee writes a weekly newsletter for parents surviving the toddler years.

-She believes tantrums aren't bad parenting — they're a phase you can handle.
+They're a phase you can handle.

 ⛳️ Problem:

-Renee wants to add a podcast but freezes at everything she doesn't know.
+Renee wants to add a podcast.

 🔥 The recipe